 Also, it’s definitely worth bearing in mind (I probably should have mentioned this before!) that if you do require legal advice with problem tenants and/or evictions, you can access free landlord advice (no obligations) from our partner Legalforlandlords, one of the UK’s most popular and best rated landlord legal services.

-So here are a few tips on how you can avoid noisy tenants:
+Here are a few practical ways to help avoid noisy tenants:

 7.5 The Tenant shall not allow any noise to be heard outside the Property so as to be a nuisance to any person and shall not play loud music or play a television, radio or other such instrument between the hours of 11pm and 7am at a volume which will cause a nuisance to any other person.